Delivery & Shipping App Development Services

 Admin Interface

-A web app for general and specialized administration of all interfaces mentioned above.
-It has three separated vectors (Client, Courier, Restaurant) and the main dashboard.
+Just like any management system, it is a web app for general and specialized administration of all interfaces mentioned above.
+It has three separate vectors (Client, Courier, Restaurant) and the main dashboard.

 As an admin, you have the freedom and a duty to: